edk208/Selectivity-and-Competition-of-Minds-Eye/README.md

 The output directory will contain the vector representations, as well as any checkpoints and temporary files generated from the inference process.

+To record every step of the inference process so you can see the evolution of the reconstruction over time, use the FFAImgSlowMo.lua file.

+`lua FFAImgSlowMo.lua`

 Interpreting the Results
 =======

+The result analysis scripts are written in Matlab and found in the scripts folder.
+To see the reconstructions of the dataset, use the analysisTwoMultiscale.m file.
+To write out the reconstruction over time, and to see the activity of the neurons in a graph, use analysisTwoMultiscaleSlowMo.m.
+To perform classification between Faces and Objects, use the classifyFace.m file.
+Note that the threshold here is a parameter set to 1.4.

+If for some reason Matlab throws and error, you can use the modified mlab scripts (replace the OpenPV mlab directory with this one).
+It is probably because the scripts were originally written for Octave, and adapted to Matlab here.